quilan1/ffxiv-crafting/README.md

 > docker-compose up -d

-This will take some time for the rust server to compile the project for the first time (first in debug to run tests, then in release), but once the server is healthy, the http service will spin up.
-This will fire up an apache server on port 8080 for the frontend, and the rust server on port 3001.
+This will take some time for the rust server to compile the project for the first time (first in debug to run tests, then in release).
+It will simultaneously compile the frontend code at the same time.
+Once they're both done, a React server will have spun up on port 3000 for the frontend, and the rust server on port 3001.

 ### Example usage